lordnaz/dmc-core/README.md

 ```
 $ npm install
 ```
-4. run `node myapp.js` in your cmd go to localhost:300 or http://127.0.0.1:3000 (default at port 300 can be change if require)
+4. run `npm run server` in your cmd go to localhost:300 or http://127.0.0.1:3000 (default at port 300 can be change if require)
 ```
-$ node myapp.js
+$ npm run server
 ```

 ## Production